Skip to main content

 What is the Connic Bridge?

 The Connic Bridge is a lightweight agent that runs inside your private network and creates a secure outbound tunnel to Connic Cloud.
-Anything in your project (connectors, custom LLM providers, and your own tools and middlewares) can then reach services that are not publicly accessible, as if they were running next to them.
+Anything in your project (connectors, custom LLM providers, MCP servers, and your own tools and middleware) can then reach services that are not publicly accessible, as if they were running next to them.

 Because the bridge only makes outbound connections, you do not need to open any inbound firewall rules or expose your services to the internet.